Projects

 Withdrawn Applications

-If a project is withdrawn by the applicant at any point before funding, its details will be removed from the list of approved projects, but the application record will still be shown below.
+If a project is withdrawn by the applicant or ineligible at any point before funding, its details will be removed from the list of approved projects, but the application record will still be shown below.
 Recently withdrawn projects include:

-Project 036 from the August 2025 application cycle
+Project 042 from the November 2025 application cycle

 Past Cycle Applications